davisjustinw/burnbucket/WIREFRAME.md

 # Stories
 As a user I can
-- Sign up with a unique login and password
+- Sign up with a unique login and password DONE
 - Login with username and password.
+DONE
 - CRUD budgets-with-names aka buckets
 - Set bucket totals
 - Set bucket time period